mirasac/deeplear/README.md

 ## Introduction

 This repository contains source code and material produced for the exam of the course Deep Learning, attended in the second semester of the academic year 2022-2023 of master's degree in Physics of Complex Systems at the University of Turin.
+Content of the repository at the time of the exam is pointed by tag `exam`.

 The course is teached by prof. Matteo Osella.